 in Horse Pens 40!

-NO TRACE" nature park and all guests are expected to do no damage to anything while they are here.
-No level of damage
+is a "LEAVE NO TRACE" nature park and all guests are expected to do no damage to anything while they are here.
+No level

 renewal for many thousands of years, and continue to do so to this day.
 The park also contains ancient Indian burial

 grounds dating from the earliest inhabitants of this area, all the way up to the time of the Cherokee removal known as

 the "Trail of Tears".
 The Creek and Cherokee tribes at various times used the natural rock formations to trap and corral

 horses, as a natural fortress in times of war, and as a shelter and ceremonial area in times of peace.
 (The only

 Peace Treaty ever signed between the Creek and Cherokee nations was signed here at Horse Pens 40).

 the War of Northern Aggression, the folks from the lowlands brought their children, horses, possessions, and valuables here